corrode/tarnish/README.md

 # tarnish

-A library for running code in isolated processes with automatic panic recovery.
+A library for isolating crash-prone code in separate processes with automatic recovery.

 ## Why?

-Sometimes you need to run code that might crash.
-Maybe you're calling into a C library through FFI, and somewhere in that library there's a null pointer dereference in disguise?
-Or you're loading plugins from users and can't guarantee they won't panic.
-Or you're using a third-party sys-crate that wasn't audited yet.
+Sometimes you need to run code that might crash your process.
+Maybe you're calling into a C library through FFI, and somewhere in that library there's a null pointer dereference waiting to happen.
+Or you're using a third-party sys-crate with brittle unsafe code.
+Or you're experimenting with code that panics unpredictably.

 Rust's type system can't protect you from segfaults in C code.
-It can't prevent an `abort()` call in a dependency either.
+It can't prevent an `abort()` call in a dependency.
 When those things happen, the entire process terminates.

-This library aims to solve that problem.

-With tarnish, the dangerous parts run in a separate process.
-It was born out of necessity to handle the specific issue of wrapping an untrusted sys-crate that made unsafe calls to C. If that crashes, the parent process detects the failure and spawns a fresh worker.
-This pattern turns out to be surprisingly effective, which is why I generalized the pattern into a reusable library.
-That said, I haven't used it specifically outside of my narrow FFI use case yet, so be cautious still.
+This library provides **crash isolation**: the fragile code runs in a separate process.
+If it crashes, the parent process survives and can restart the worker.

+> [!WARNING]
+> This library provides **crash isolation**, not **security isolation**.
+It protects
+> your parent process from crashes (segfaults, panics, aborts), but does NOT sandbox
+> malicious code.
+Worker processes have full access to the filesystem, network, and
+> other system resources.
+Do not use this to run untrusted code.

+This library was born out of necessity to wrap a brittle FFI binding that would occasionally segfault.
+That specific use case works well.
+I haven't extensively tested it beyond that, so proceed with appropriate caution for your use case.

 ## Features

-- Process-level isolation (survives segfaults/FFI crashes)
+- **Crash isolation**: Process-level isolation survives segfaults, panics, and aborts
-- Automatic restart after crashes
+- **Automatic recovery**: Workers automatically restart after crashes
-- Trait-based API (not macro-based)
-- Built-in type-safe message passing
+- **Type-safe messaging**: Built-in serialization for process communication
-- Production-focused
-- General-purpose (any code, not just FFI)
+- **Trait-based API**: Simple, composable design
+- **Cross-platform**: Works anywhere Rust can spawn processes
+- **General-purpose**: Not limited to FFI use cases

 ## How It Works